MrGrappleMan/Fynelium/README.md

 ### [Tailscale](https://tailscale.com)
 Provides a seamless networking experience.
 You can MoSH, host servers and even access your home network with it.
-Best for home-labbing and server hosting.
+Best for home-labbing, server hosting and remotely accessing your home internet.
+Use it with Sunshine / Moonlight to use your desktop from anywhere as long as you

 ### [PlayIt.gg](https://playit.gg/)
-Playing with your friends, a form of easier port forwarding.
+Port forwarding made simple for all.
 Allows for a public IP that can be accessed/used by anyone on the internet.

 Ensure the executable file's location is /opt/playit/playit